If you’ve been wanting to do WooCommerce tiered pricing on your WooCommerce store, you have probably encountered the common roadblocks:

 To keep the explanation simple I’m just going to demonstrate the cart conditions for the tiers themselves.

-And that’s all you need to do for the conditions.
+And that’s all you need to do for the conditions to set up your WooCommerce tiered pricing.

 Repeat this same step until you have all coupons configured properly for each tier level.